TASA courses are taught by internationally renowned industry experts. Our distinguished faculty members include:

 Reagan R. Demas, Partner, Baker & McKenzie LLP

-Thomas W. Donovan, Managing Partner, Iraq Law Alliance, PLLC
+Thomas W. Donovan, Managing Partner & Founder, Iraq Law Alliance, PLLC

-Thomas W. Donovan is partner of the Iraq Law Alliance, PLLC and divides his time between the firm’s offices in Basrah, Baghdad and Erbil – Kurdistan Region.
+Thomas W. Donovan is Managing Partner and founder of the Iraq Law Alliance, PLLC.
+He divides his time between the firm’s offices in Basrah, Baghdad and Erbil – Kurdistan Region.
 His experience centers on petroleum and natural gas law and the surrounding corporate, employment, immigration and customs issues.
-He also has considerable amount of experience in public international law, procurement, general international investment concerning Iraq and structured and project finance.
-Mr. Donovan has published extensively on the judicial and political system of Iraq concerning the development of the Iraqi economy, petroleum production and exploration and general domestic political issues.
+He also has considerable amount of experience in public international law, litigation and structured project finance.
+Mr. Donovan has published extensively on the development of the domestic Iraqi economy and issues associated with petroleum production and exploration.

 How to Minimize Exposure to Bribery Risks in Iraq and Afghanistan